 Terlingua, Texas is base-camp for the 'Gambler 500 Mexico'.
 This charming, quirky desert town is full of character, music and west Texas hospitality.
-Enjoy underground bars, guitars on the porch, and, yes, a creepy cemetery.
+Enjoy underground bars, guitars on the porch, even a creepy cemetery.

 Got a beautiful spot picked out for you to camp & glamp and chill in the desert heat.
 Includes showers, out-house & what is arguably the most spectacular night sky in North America.
-Location is secret... for now.
-Looking at $10 per head per night.
-Trust me, it's worth it.
+250 acre location is secret... for now.
+Secluded, private and awesome.

 The trails in the BBNP are challenging and spectacular.
 The 'Old Ore Road' is 26 miles of twists and turns passing tinaja and desert springs.
 The scenery is like nothing to be found anywhere else in the hemisphere.